ci-oc/basic-lms-laravel/readme.md

 ## About FCI-H-LMS

+**FCI-H-LMS** is a web application that mainly consists of:

+- Quiz Module (Online Judge, MCQ Questions)
+- Plagiarism Module
+- Assignment Module
+- Submission Track Module

-**FCI-H-LMS** is a web application that was developed to fill the gaps in modern LMS.
+It was originally developed to fill the gaps in modern LMS.
 This project was developed under supervision of:
 - Professor/ [Ghada Ahmed.](http://www.fcih.net/ghada/resume)
 - Professor/ [Insaf Huessien](https://eg.linkedin.com/in/ensaf-hussein-7b257492)
 ## APIs